 About 6 weeks after planting, soon after peppers begin flowering and setting fruit, it is often helpful to feed plants lightly with an organic or timed-release fertilizer to keep them going strong.
 Simply pull back the mulch, scatter fertilizer around the base of each plant, and replace the mulch before watering well.
 Try Miracle-Gro® Shake ‘N Feed® Tomato, Fruits & Vegetables Plant Food both at planting and every week or two afterward to keep plants well fed.

 Gardeners in hot climates may need to be patient with big bells and sweet roasting peppers, which often wait until nights become longer and cooler in late summer to load up with fruit.
 The wait will go by faster if you have less flashy (yet phenomenally productive) banana peppers to combine with tomatoes and basil in cool summer salads while bigger varieties slowly load up with fruits.

 Happily for pepper-loving gardeners, peppers have few serious pest problems.
 What’s more, most common pepper diseases can be prevented by growing resistant varieties.
 Be on the lookout, though: Plants that look frail and stringy may be infected with viruses, which are spread by aphids and other small insects.
 Chronically thirsty peppers may be troubled by root-knot nematodes.

-One last note about color: Many new gardeners begin to wonder at some point if their peppers will ever turn the color shown on the plant tag.
-If the mature color of the pepper variety you planted is red, orange, yellow, or purple, be patient.
-Fruit often takes a while to change from green to its final color, but the flavor will be worth the wait!
+One last note about colour: Many new gardeners begin to wonder at some point if their peppers will ever turn the colour shown on the plant tag.
+If the mature colour of the pepper variety you planted is red, orange, yellow, or purple, be patient.
+Fruit often takes a while to change from green to its final colour, but the flavour will be worth the wait!